Clove Benefits Uses Side Effects

 1. Germicidal effect

-It has been proved that clove oil has a germicidal effect on various strains and categories of microbes.
-It showed effectiveness against Staphylococcus species.
-A 0.05% solution of eugenol can destroy bacillus tuberculosis.
+Clove oil has a germicidal effect on various strains and categories of microbes.
+Research has shown the effectiveness of clove oil against Staphylococcus species.
+A 0.05% solution of eugenol can destroy Bacillus tuberculosis.

 2. Anti-inflammatory and wound healing